What is jin-frame?

 Leverages TypeScript’s type system to catch mismatches at compile time.🎢 Production-Ready Features

-Backed by 290 test cases ensuring reliability, and equipped with features essential for MSA environments such as retry, hooks, file upload, and mocking.🏭 Axios Ecosystem
+Backed by 290 test cases ensuring reliability, and equipped with features essential for MSA environments such as retry, hooks, file upload, and mocking.🏭 Standards-Based HTTP

 Features